DHunnicuttSG/Reference-Repo/MVC_analogy.md

 * The kitchen's job is to fulfill the request and provide the final "product" (the cooked steak), without any concern for how it will be presented or who will receive it.

 ### 🧑‍🍳 The View: The Dining Room & Plating
 * The View is responsible for presenting the data to the user.
-This is the dining room and the waiter's presentation of the food.
+This is the dining room and the server's presentation of the food.

 * The dining room is the visual display (e.g., a web page or a user interface).

-* The waiter receives the cooked steak from the kitchen and knows how to plate it beautifully and bring it to the correct table.
-The waiter's job is purely presentational; they don't do any of the cooking themselves.
+* The server receives the cooked steak from the kitchen and knows how to plate it beautifully and bring it to the correct table.
+The server's job is purely presentational; they don't do any of the cooking themselves.
 They simply display the final result from the Model.

-### 📝 The Controller: The Waiter & The Host
+### 📝 The Controller: The Server & The Host
 * The Controller is the intermediary that handles user input and directs the flow of the application.
-This is the waiter and the host.
+This is the server and the host.
 They are the only ones who directly interact with the customer.

-* A customer (the user) places an order ("I'd like the steak") with the waiter (the Controller).
+* A customer (the user) places an order ("I'd like the steak") with the server (the Controller).

-* The waiter (Controller) doesn't cook the food.
+* The server (Controller) doesn't cook the food.
 Instead, they take the order and send it to the kitchen (the Model).

-* Once the kitchen (Model) has prepared the food, the waiter (Controller) retrieves the finished dish.
+* Once the kitchen (Model) has prepared the food, the server (Controller) retrieves the finished dish.

-* The waiter (Controller) then instructs the dining room (the View) on how to present this dish to the customer.
+* The server (Controller) then instructs the dining room (the View) on how to present this dish to the customer.

 ### Summary